Riding With Cassandra

 We also need to bring people together emotionally, spiritually, politically, geographically, and organizationally.
 We can play a role in uniting people, on racial justice (pro-Black Lives Matter and against racist violence), gender justice (women's rights and rights of trans persons), and internationalism (pro-Palestinian, pro-Puerto-Rican independence, and against the Cuba blockade, for starters).
 We must also unite people to fight the climate crisis.

-Last but least, we need to fight the fascist trends that are growing every day.
+Last but not least, we need to fight the fascist trends that are growing every day.
 These include, but are not limited to: voter suppression; racist anti-Black and anti-people of color violence; anti-intellectual and anti-science stances; anti-immigrant, anti-Muslim, anti-foreign language attitudes and policies; anti-women legislation and practices; actions that jeopardize the constitution-based courts system; and the wholesale obliteration of environmental protections.
 We must fight all fascist actions that curb our right to protest, and those that limit or simply refuse accountability for those in power.

 A key step is deconstructing the lies.